-If a Client's account includes "unsupervised assets" that are excluded from billing (which may include but are not limited to positions in our parent company stock (SF), mutual fund shares purchased with a sales load at our firm and held for less than the prescribed period, or other assets that are deemed ineligible for the Program in which the account is enrolled), Clients should note that any such unsupervised assets are not considered part of our Advisory relationship.
+If a Client's account includes "unsupervised assets" that are excluded from billing (which may include but are not limited to positions in our parent company stock (SF), or other assets that are deemed ineligible for the Program in which the account is enrolled but are permitted to be held in the account as an accommodation to the Client), Clients should note that any such unsupervised assets are not considered part of our Advisory relationship.
 Our firm specifically disclaims any fiduciary obligations with respect to unsupervised assets held in a Client's Advisory account.
 This means that we do not undertake to monitor any such assets even though they are held in the Advisory account.
 The unsupervised assets are held in the account solely as an accommodation to the Client.
 Clients can request a list of the unsupervised assets held in their accounts at any time, without charge, from their Financial Advisor.

-Transaction Based Charges (Commissions)
+Transaction-Based Charges (Commissions)

-Clients in the Programs included in this brochure typically pay transaction based commissions either to (i) Stifel (in the case of the Vantage Program) in lieu of an annual fee if transactions are executed through Stifel, or (ii) the custodian holding the Client's assets or other executing broker-dealer effecting transactions for the Client account.
+Clients in the Programs included in this brochure pay transaction based commissions either to (i) Stifel (in the case of the Vantage Program) in lieu of an annual fee for all transactions executed through Stifel, or (ii) the separate custodian holding the Client's assets or other executing broker-dealer effecting transactions for the Client account.
 Where Stifel is providing trade execution services, Clients should refer to the "Brokerage Practices" section for more details about Stifel's execution services.